ResolvingConflict/NagornoKarabakh/README.md

       - TODO:
     - [United States](https://en.wikipedia.org/wiki/United_States)
       - TODO:
-6. How is the conflict framed?
+1. How is the conflict framed?
     - TODO:
-7. Is it a new or a recurring conflict?
+1. Is it a new or a recurring conflict?
     - [ ] New
     - [X] Recurring
       - [Armenian–Azerbaijani War](https://en.wikipedia.org/wiki/Armenian%E2%80%93Azerbaijani_War)
         - 1918.03.30 - 1920.11.28
       - [First Nagorno-Karabakh War](https://en.wikipedia.org/wiki/First_Nagorno-Karabakh_War)
         - 1988.02.20 - 1994.05.12
-8. What grievances does the participants have against each-other?
+1. What grievances does the participants have against each-other?
     - TODO:
-9. What visions does the participants have for the future?
+1. What visions does the Participants have for the future?
     - TODO: